microsoft/react-dag-editor/README.md

 - dag: directed acyclic graph editor.
 Our a11y solution assumes the graph is a DAG.
 If you intend to turn off the a11y features, it is fine to draw undirected or cyclic graph with this component.
 - editor: it supports readonly graphic data visualization.
 However the reason you choose this library is the highlight in the user interaction to create/edit a graph.

+## Demo

+### Online sample link: WIP

+### Local demo

+Follow the steps below to run local demo on your machine(MacOS/Linux/Windows):

+1. Clone the repository
+2. Run "yarn" to install all dependencies.
+3. Run "yarn start" and select the "react-dag-editor" in prompt selection.
+4. It won't take long to load the sample page.
+If not, try to open localhost:5000 on your browser or submit an issue.
+5. Checkout ./packages/ReactDagEditor/stories/components/FeatureDemo.tsx for api usage(Detail API Doc WIP)

 ## Features

 | Feature                         | Description                                                      | Demo  | Is in default feature set? | Is in read only mode feature set? |